AI Resolution Engine for Credit Bureau Disputes

 How does the AI Resolution Engine improve credit bureau dispute handling?

-The AI Resolution Engine is designed to extend the proven foundation of the DQS Disputes Module into the dispute-resolution process itself, supporting more consistent review, stronger documentation, earlier intervention before responses are finalized, and a more structured, human-controlled resolution process.
+The AI Resolution Engine is designed to extend the proven DQS foundation into the dispute-resolution process itself.
+It supports more consistent review, stronger documentation, and earlier intervention before responses are submitted, while maintaining a structured, human-controlled review process and using approved DQS data/rules.

 Which dispute populations can the AI Resolution Engine support?

-The solution is designed to support human-controlled decision support across the broader dispute-resolution process and can also support narrowly defined, high-volume dispute populations such as duplicate disputes and no-new-information disputes where client-approved governance, controls, and validation standards permit.
+The solution is designed to support human-controlled review across the broader dispute-resolution process and can also support narrowly defined, high-volume dispute populations such as duplicate disputes and no-new-information disputes where approved governance, controls, and validation standards permit.

 How does the AI Resolution Engine work with existing DQS data, results, and rules?

-It uses proven DQS data-quality rules, historical results, dispute history, furnishing events, and client procedures to assemble a more complete view of each case, building on the existing DQS Furnishing Module and broader DQS baseline.
+It uses proven DQS data/rules, historical results, dispute history, and your procedures to assemble a more complete view of each case.
+This DQS-backed foundation supports decision support, expected benefits, and more consistent handling before responses are submitted.

 Can the AI Resolution Engine help identify disputes tied to furnishing data issues?

 Yes.
-Because it is informed by DQS data and results, it is designed to surface dispute patterns that may point to underlying furnishing issues, including issues tied to Metro 2 compliance, supporting earlier identification of problems that can drive repeat disputes.
+Because it is informed by DQS data/rules and results, it is designed to surface dispute patterns that may point to underlying furnishing issues.
+That supports earlier identification of problems that can drive repeat disputes and helps strengthen structured, human-controlled review.

 How does the AI Resolution Engine support human-controlled review?

-Can the AI Resolution Engine work with current client technology environments and procedures?
+Can the AI Resolution Engine work with your current technology environment and procedures?

 Yes.
-The solution is designed to work with current client technology environments and use client-defined procedures, supporting documentation, consumer-provided images, and dispute data to support structured review, including established dispute infrastructure such as e-OSCAR.
+The solution is designed to work with your current technology environment and your procedures, using dispute data, supporting documentation, consumer-provided images, and DQS data/rules to support structured decision support within an approved governance framework while the product remains in pilot.

-Who the AI Resolution Engine Is Designed For
+Who the AI Resolution Engine Supports Across the Organization

 Compliance and Risk Leaders